-ALMA is an instrument that, when completed, will consist of a giant array of 12-m antennas (the 12-m array), with baselines up to 16 km, and an additional compact array of 7-m and 12-m antennas to greatly enhance ALMA's ability to image extended targets, located on the Chajnantor plateau at 5000m altitude.
-The antennas can be moved around, in order to form arrays with different distributions of baseline lengths.
-More extended arrays will give high spatial resolution, more compact arrays give better sensitivity for extended sources.
+ALMA consists of a giant array of 12-m antennas (the 12-m array), with baselines up to 16 km, and an additional compact array of 7-m and 12-m antennas to greatly enhance ALMA's ability to image extended targets, located on the Chajnantor plateau at 5000m altitude.
+The antennas can be placed in different locations on the plateau in order to form arrays with different distributions of baseline lengths.
+More extended arrays will give higher spatial resolution, more compact arrays give better sensitivity for extended sources.
 In addition to the array of 12-m antennas, there is the Atacama Compact Array (ACA), consisting of twelve 7-m antennas and four 12-m antennas.
 This array will mostly stay in a fixed configuration and is used to image large scale structures that are not well sampled by the ALMA 12-m array.

 The design of ALMA is driven by three key science goals: